Spark Computing Environment

 Word Count workflow breakdown

-• Let’s breakdown the WordCount Python statements by running them in individual cells.
+• Let’s breakdown the WordCount Python statements by save each stage individually.

 1